 So yes, you do have to improve your speech & communication skills.
 Resulting in amazing, strong relationships.

-The Oxford Comma + Diction.
+The Oxford Comma + Elocution.

-The song by vampire weekend of the same name as this article is about a girl who cares more about diction and perfection of things in her life than the people in her life.
+The song by vampire weekend of the same name as this article is about a girl who cares more about elocution and perfection of things in her life than the people in her life.
 It struck me as apropos for all the speaking training I do.

 Many people come to me thinking they have to pop their “t”s and over pronounce their “th” sounds.
 That leads to confusion.
 Not great relationships.

-How to Sound Smart?
+How to be eloquent and sound smart?
 Don’t Try.

 I get it.
 We need people to think we’re smart.
 We need it to get ahead in our lives.
 There seems to be a pervasive misconception that if you pop your “t”s or pronounce each syllable strongly that you’ll sound smart.
 In fact, it’s just the opposite.

 Please don’t over-pronounce your words.
 Letters?
 In English, they mean almost nothing.
 Each letter can have multiple pronunciations.
+And each sound can be produced by multiple letters and combinations of letters.

 There are 5 vowel letters in English.
 But guess what?
 There are 16 vowel sounds!
 Actually, I make it 17 because I count the “verbal apostrophe.”
 It has to do with intonation.